pedro9olivares/pedro9olivares/README.md

 ![cafecito](https://github.com/pedro9olivares/pedro9olivares/blob/main/imgs/coffee-coffee.jpg?raw=true)
 # Hi!
 I'm Pedro 👋
 ### <Code, Math & Cybersec />
-Im a software developer, math enthusiast, cybersecurity intern and obsessive learner.
+Im a software developer, math enthusiast, cybersecurity intern and chronic learner.

 Currently living in the [5th largest city in the world](https://en.wikipedia.org/wiki/Mexico_City) and studying Computer Engineering and Applied Maths at [ITAM](https://www.itam.mx/) (the mexican MIT?)
 I love learning about technologies and new concepts.
 You may find some of the projects hosted here interesting!